What Do Food Scientist or Technologist Do?

 - Quality Control Scientist (QC Scientist)

 In the United States, there were 17,000 jobs for Food Scientist or Technologist in 2016.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Food Scientist or Technologist by 2026.
-There will be an estimated 1,800 positions for Food Scientist or Technologist per year.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Food Scientist or Technologist are Utah, Colorado, and Arkansas.
 Watch out if you plan on working in Washington, Vermont, or South Carolina.
 These states have the worst job growth for this type of profession.